There’s a world of light dawning outside my window.

 I hope …

-“Been up since sunset,” he says and shrugs like early rising is as natural as breathing to him.
+“Been up since sunset.”
+He shrugs like early rising is as natural as breathing to him.
 “Water’s good at that hour.
-And you have the beach to yourself.”
+And you have the beach to yourself … You went home early last night.”

 “Cool.”
 Dale nods towards a party a bit down the beach, two guys and two girls, not much older than us.
 “It’s not everyone here who knows when they are tired.”

-“You don’t remember I said that, huh?” he then ads, as if this is our little shared secret and now we have a bond forever.
+“You don’t remember I said that?”
+He adds it as if this is our little shared secret and now we have a bond forever.

-“I do have one edge over you, though,” Dale ads mischievously and leans slightly closer.
+He leans closer.
+“I do have one edge over you, though.”

 “Oh, and what pray tell is that?”

-“I’m a certified beach bum now,” he says and blinks.
+“I’m a certified beach bum now.”
+He blinks.
 “Living here, serving drinks – taking life as it comes.
 So before you move on to Guatemala – it was Guatemala, right? – “

 “So I should be ashamed I didn’t exchange my college degree for a diploma in making cocktails?”